-Parents are asked to provide a clean, seasonal and size appropriate change of clothing for their child.
-A labeled toothbrush and toothbrush holder are also requested.
-Toothbrushes should be replaced regularly and after the child has been sick.
+Parents are asked to provide a clean, seasonal, and size appropriate change of clothing for their child.
 All children ages 2 and up are required to have a bike helmet at the Center for riding trikes.
 Parents are asked to provide a large beach towel or cot mat to cover the napping cot.
 Parents are expected to launder their child's cot covering once a week, taking them home each Friday or more frequently as needed for cleanliness.